NordicPlayground/nrf70-linux-driver/README.md

 1. Target Wake Time (TWT) feature is not supported yet.

-2. Maximum UDP/TCP throughputs achieved presently are in the range of 2 - 3 Mbps.

-3. Intermittent issues when running UDP/TCP throughputs:
+2. Intermittent issues when running UDP/TCP throughputs:

    - Firmware lockup (on the nRF70 series device)
    - Linux kernel crash

-4. Sometimes below warning is observed in the `dmesg`
+3. Sometimes below warning is observed in the `dmesg`

    - `NOHZ tick-stop error: Non-RCU local softirq work is pending, handler #08!!!`